Open days and events

 Teaching

-If you are a part-time student, we will typically provide you with two to six hours of teaching each week through lectures and seminars, and we will expect you to undertake 17.5 hours of independent study.
+If you are a part-time student, we will typically provide you with three to four hours of teaching through lectures and seminars each week and, depending on the number of modules you take each term, we will expect you to undertake 15-20 hours of independent study.

 For your dissertation, we will provide five hours of supervision from a member of the Department, depending on your chosen topic, who will oversee your work on it.
 We will expect you to undertake 575 hours of independent study.